 The location of the first video game shop was already identified on The Movie District website, but the location of the second shop was not.
 Fortunately, the scene featured a clear, authentic-looking sign that read “Novel Pinball” above the entrance.

-Even though wholesale pinball dealerships is a rather obscure subject matter, I was able to find a couple references to the shop in Google Books, including 1989’s edition of American Photography Showcase, which listed Novel Pinball at 593 Tenth Avenue.
+Even though world of wholesale pinball dealerships is a rather obscure, I was able to find a couple references to the shop in Google Books, including 1989’s edition of American Photography Showcase, which listed Novel Pinball at 593 Tenth Avenue.

 Aside from the sign, the scene didn’t show very much of the shop’s exterior, so it was a little hard to compare the building today to what appeared in the film.
 Nonetheless, I was still pretty confident I found the right address, especially since it placed Novel Pinball almost directly across the street from the first shop.
 That meant the two characters literally ran across the street from one video game supplier to the other.

 First off, you can actually see a bit of no. 593 on the left of the photograph, and it looked a lot like what appeared in the film.
-And secondly, the photo showed that the retail space at no. 599 was also a video game supplier, called “Manhattan Coin Machine,” giving credence that this part of 10th avenue was the “arcade district” back in the 1980’s.
+And secondly, the photo showed that the retail space at no. 599 was also a video game supplier, called “Manhattan Coin Machine,” indicating that this part of 10th avenue was sort of the “arcade district” back in the 1980’s.